by Wyn Hilty

 Just heading out down to the freezer to get some Fudgsicles.

 Fudgsicles are a brand of chocolate-flavored ice cream bars.
-They are made by Good Humor.
+The brand is owned by Unilever.

 McCloud was a television series starring Dennis Weaver as a rural lawman who joins a big city police force.
 It ran from 1970-1977.